Measurement Error Models for Spatial Network Lattice Data: Analysis of Car Crashes in Leeds: Introduction

-Nevertheless, there are only a few studies that addressed this problem, adjusting for measurement error in spatial modelling.
-For example, the seminal papers by \cite{BERNADINELLIetal1997} and \cite{Xia1998SpatiotemporalMW} introduced Bayesian spatial and spatio-temporal models for disease mapping with errors in the covariates. \cite{Li2009SpatialLM} developed spatial linear mixed models for a covariate observed with error, whereas \cite{huque2016} proposed a semiparametric regression model to correct ME in the spatial explanatory variables.
-To the best of our knowledge, there are no papers in the literature that consider the problem of adjusting measurement errors in the covariates of a spatial regression model for lattice data.
-Given the severe implication of ME, we believe this is a relevant gap in the literature that is worth filling.
-Hence, the objective of this paper is to define a statistical model to estimate the car crashes rates at a very detailed spatial resolution (i.e. the network lattice) using extensive information on traffic volumes that were derived from GPS data adjusting the statistical model to account for a spatial ME component.
-The suggested methodology is exemplified analysing the car accidents that occurred in the road network of Leeds (UK).
+Given the severe implications of ME, the objective of this paper is to define a statistical model to estimate the car crashes rate at a very detailed spatial resolution (i.e. the street segments) using extensive information on traffic volumes derived from GPS data and adjusting the statistical model to account for a spatial ME component defined over a network lattice.
+Furthermore, the analysis presented hereinafter aims at showing how modern data-collecting technologies can be usefully integrated into the statistical analysis of safety mobility.
+Finally, we improve upon the previous works by suggesting how extremely precise, albeit spatially sparse, instrumental information on traffic flows (such as those obtained from automatic traffic counters) can be used to quantify the ME variability and justify with great care the specification of the ME elements.
+The suggested methodology is exemplified by analysing the car accidents that occurred in the road network of Leeds (UK) from 2011 to 2019.

-We focused on a Bayesian hierarchical approach where prior knowledge can be easily incorporated in the model.
-The estimation process is worked out using the Integrated Nested Laplace Approximation (INLA) \citep{Rue2009, INLA1}, which is an alternative to MCMC inference for the class of latent Gaussian models.
+We focus on a Bayesian hierarchical approach where prior knowledge can be easily incorporated into the model.
+The estimation process is worked out using the Integrated Nested Laplace Approximation (INLA), which is an alternative to MCMC inference for the class of latent Gaussian models \parencite{Rue2009, INLA1}.
 Avoiding sampling, the INLA methodology can be used for efficient model fitting even in presence of large datasets and it makes prior sensitivity analysis and model comparisons more feasible.
-Similarly to \citet{muff2015bayesian}, we adjust our modelling structure using a reformulation of the hierarchy with augmented pseudo-observations.
+Similarly to \textcite{muff2015bayesian}, we adjust our model definition using a reformulation of the hierarchy with augmented pseudo-observations.

 The rest of the paper is structured as follows.
-In Section~\ref{sec:data}, the data sources are presented, as well as the methods adopted to integrate them into a unique dataset.
-In Section~\ref{sec:methods}, we introduce the modelling strategy and the classical framework for ME.
+In Section~\ref{sec:data}, the different data sources are presented, as well as the methods adopted to integrate them into a unique dataset.
+In Section~\ref{sec:methods}, we introduce the modelling strategy and the classical and spatial frameworks for ME.
 Section~\ref{sec:results} shows the main results of our analysis, whereas discussion and conclusions in Section~\ref{sec:conclusion} end the paper.